 Migraines tend to also have some of the following symptoms:

 Sinus headaches and migraines are often confused, and it’s important to know which type you have so you can receive treatment that’s more likely to help.

-If you’re experiencing headaches, make an appointment today for an evaluation at Houston Sinus Surgery.
+If you’re experiencing headaches, make an appointment today for an evaluation at Houston Sinus Surgery at the Yeung Institute.
 We’ll correctly diagnose the type of headache you have – as well as any underlying issues that are causing them – and devise an effective treatment plan.